WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/i.md

 ## into, in to

 See also [onto, on to](o.md).

 ## invalid
 ## invoke
 ## I/O

+Acronym for *Input/Output*.
+Use uppercase and note the punctuation.

+OK to use in developer documentation and for a technical audience.
+Always spell out on the first mention.
+It's OK to abbreviate as *I/O* for subsequent instances.

+Avoid using in user documentation and for a general audience.

+For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).

 ## iOS
 ## iPad
 ## iPhone